What Are the Risks of Choosing Wrong Technology for Your Web App?

 Problems hiring developers who will be able to expand your existing app

-Keep in mind that the developers’ market is constantly changing.
-New technologies appear, developers stop using some technologies (for example Ember), and they start using another – better, faster, more attractive, or easier to learn – solution.
+Keep in mind that the technology landscape in the developers' market is constantly changing.
+New technologies appear, developers stop using some technologies (for example, Ember), and they start using another – better, faster, more attractive, or easier to learn – solution.

-A good example of this is what happened with Ember.
+An example of a technology failure is what happened with Ember.
 There used to be a time when everyone was using Ember for their web applications.
 It was a hot tech; the amount of buzz around it was significant.
-But it was only a bubble and after it burst, it became difficult to hire Ember developers.
+But it was only a bubble, and after it burst, it became difficult to hire Ember developers.

 If you choose a technology that no one later wants to work with, you lose options for developing and expanding your app as a result, which will negatively affect your business.
 When you can’t upgrade your app and add new features to it, you may lose clients and miss your business goals.
 It could also cost you more to find people who want to work with outdated technology.